DanielTakeshi/IL_ROS_HSR/README.md

 2. After the sheet has been adjusted, the robot can move.

     - Press B on the joystick.
 Then the robot should move up to the bed, and pause.
-    - **TODO: figure out why the movement to the bed is so jerky.**
     - An image loader/viewer pops up.
-Click to load the current camera image of the robot.
+Click "Load" (upper right corner) to load the current camera image of the robot.
-    - Then, drag the bounding box where the robot should grasp.
-Click "send command" and then *close* the window.
-The grasp will not execute until the window is closed.
+    - Drag the bounding box where the robot should grasp.
+Click "send command" and then close the window. *The grasp will not execute until the window is closed*.

-3. After the first grasp, we need to check for whether the HSR should transition.
-TODO: the ordering of these operations might need to be tuned.
+3. After the grasp, we need to check for transitioning vs re-grasping.

-    - Load the image as usual.
+    - Load the image as usual by clicking "Load".
+    - Below the "Load" button, drag and drop either "Yes" or "No".
-    - Draw a bounding box; TODO: not sure if it matters where the box is if we know the robot should transition?
+    - Draw a bounding box; **TODO: not sure if it matters where the box is if we know the robot should transition?**
-    - Then in the upper right corner, we drag and drop.
-Click "grasp" if it was a success, or anything else if it was a failure.
-(TODO: [I thought I resolved that in this commit?][4]
-When I tested it, I didn't see a change, but maybe I was using Michael's version, need to get this installed on another machine.)
+    - Send the command, close the window.

+    **TODO: I can't figure out, I click yes and no both times and it causes the robot to move to the other side, never re-grasping.
+Hmm ...**

+4. Data Storage

+    - After the HSR has transitioned to the start, it will save the data under the specified directory, as `rollout_X.p` where `X` is the index.
+Check the print logs for the location (if it doesn't match what you want, check the configuration files again).
+    - The `rollout_X.p` is a list of length 5 assuming the robot just executed one grasp at the bottom then one grasp at the top.
+It contains:
+        - A list of 3-D points; I think these are poses but not sure.
+        - A dictionary of: `c_img`, `d_img`, `class`, `pose`, `side`, and `type`.
+So it tells us information about this particular grasp.
+        - Another dictionary with similar keys, this time for success or failure of a grasp.
+        - And then two more for the top version of these.

-4. Other stuff
+5. Other stuff

     - TODO: DART?
 Faster ways to collect data?
     - How to deal with the transition back to the start?